fairlearn/fairlearn/docs/user_guide/assessment/confidence_interval_estimation.rst

 When analysing data, we do not (usually) have access to the entire population; instead we have a sample.
-How then should we estimate errors?
+How then should we estimate the confidence intervals associated with the metrics we compute?
 Bootstrapping is a simple approach based on *resampling with replacement*.
 The process is as follows: